 |Send E-mail||Office: Seelye Hall 408||Phone: 585-3708|

-Marnie S. Anderson specializes in the social and cultural history of modern Japan.
-She received her B.A. from Smith College and her M.A., Certificate in Women's Studies, and Ph.D. from the University of Michigan.
-Her recent book, A Place In Public: Women's Rights in Meiji Japan (Harvard University Asia Center, 2010), examines discourses about gender, citizenship and the nation in the late nineteenth century.
-Her new project is a study of the content and significance of Japanese women’s political activism at the local level in the 1870s and 1880s.
-She serves on the editorial board for the Journal of Women's History and directs the Program in East Asian Studies at Smith.
+Marnie S. Anderson specializes in the social and political history of modern Japan with an emphasis on gender history.
+She received her B.A. from Smith College and her Ph.D. from the University of Michigan.
+Her book A Place In Public: Women's Rights in Meiji Japan (Harvard University Asia Center, 2010) examines discourses about gender, citizenship, and the nation in late nineteenth-century Japan.
+She is currently working on a book manuscript about a group of activists in Okayama tentatively entitled “Political Modernity and Social Activism in Meiji Japan.”
+Anderson serves on the editorial board for the Journal of Women's History and directs the Program in East Asian Studies at Smith.

-Her course offerings include two surveys of Japanese history from ancient times to the present, a survey of modern East Asia, and specialized courses on gender in Japanese history, World War II in East Asia, social protest and images of Japanese women.
+Her course offerings include two surveys of Japanese history from ancient times to the present, a survey of modern East Asia, and specialized courses on gender in Japanese history, World War II in East Asia, and social protest.